 Hearing tests often take place in a soundproof room or booth.
 Also, they may ask you to wear headphones or earplugs specific to the test.
 There are many types of hearing tests, but there are three that most hearing specialists tend to use:

 Pure Tone Audiometry

 The purpose of pure tone audiometry is to test your ability to hear sounds at different volumes and with different pitches or frequencies.
 The sounds will not be incredibly loud and should not be uncomfortable for you to hear, but they will begin at a louder level and get progressively quieter.
 Other testers will vary the volume and frequency to assess your ability to hear the sounds.
-Some tests will have a button you can depress to indicate your ability to hear the sounds.
+Some tests will have a button you can press to indicate your ability to hear the sounds.
 Other testers will ask you to raise your hand when you hear a sound.
 Nobody can hear all the sounds played, so don’t worry if you go for some time without hearing a tone.
-Just focus your mind and let the test happen.
+Just focus and let the test happen.

 Reviewing the Audiogram

 After your hearing test has taken place, the results will be displayed on an audiogram.
 Don’t worry if the results don’t mean anything to you at first.
 Our team at Hearing Group will interpret the results for you.